Blog | Personal Finance

 Minimalism: the new “live below your means”

-One of the most challenging things about the Rich Dad Scams I’ve written about is how ingrained they are.
-If you weren’t lucky enough to have a rich dad to teach you about them like I did, these scams probably make up your ideas and attitudes toward money.
+One of the most challenging things about the Rich Dad Scams is realizing how ingrained they are.
+If you weren’t lucky enough to have a rich dad to teach you about them like Robert was, these scams probably make up your ideas and attitudes toward money.
 They feel built in.
 Most people believe they must be true because they’ve heard them all their life.

 What’s worse is that these scams keep reincarnating themselves in new and shiny ways over time.
 For instance, today a big push is for minimalist living.
 To be clear, this is just “live below your means” in disguise.
 The problem is it’s now bound up with a vague kind of moralism to boot.
 So, it’s engineered to make you feel extra guilty for spending and enjoying things.

-I wrote a post on minimalism a while back where I said, “[Minimalists] have a problem with spending and acquiring liabilities, but they are not sure how to get control over it.
+Robert wrote a post on minimalism a while back where he said, “[Minimalists] have a problem with spending and acquiring liabilities, but they are not sure how to get control over it.
 So, they take drastic action to cut spending, get rid of things, and pretend it has something to do with philosophy.”
-In that post, I advocated instead for living out the philosophy of minimalism if that’s your thing, but not cutting your spending.
-Instead, I advocated for investing in assets with your spare cash to increase your wealth.
-Then you can do whatever you want with the resulting wealthy, including living minimal and giving your money away.
+In that post, he advocated for living out the philosophy of minimalism if that’s your thing, without cutting your spending.
+Instead, he encouraged readers to invest in assets with spare cash to increase wealth.
+Then you can do whatever you want with the resulting wealth, including living minimally and giving your money away.
 You’ll make a greater impact on the world that way.

 It can be difficult to remember that the Rich Dad Scams we’ve identified are lies (especially when they get repackaged all the time), but it’s vital to know that they are.
 Because once you identify that the conventional ways of thinking about money that you’ve been taught your whole life are scams that keep you poor—and you truly believe it—you have the power to change your life.
 Why?
 Because Knowledge is power.